Neurological system (GCS: any acute or residual effects of CVA)

 Consultant Anaesthetist at St. James’s University Hospital.

 Lead anaesthetist in Obstetric anaesthesia and advanced vascular access.
 Chairs the Clinical Information and Outcomes Group.
 He is an Innovation champion for West Yorkshire and Humber and inventor of a new regional anaesthesia delivery system as well as having interests in thoracic and ophthalmic anaesthesia.
 Recently taken Leeds Crammer to Hong Kong to assist the Society of Anaesthetists of Hong Kong with exam training.

 Philip J Antill MBChB (Hons) BSc (Hons) MRCP FRCA FFICM

-Dual Higher Specialty Trainee in Anaesthesia and Intensive Care Medicine.
+Consultant in Anaesthesia and Intensive Care Medicine.
 Experienced ATLS and ALS instructor, with additional faculty roles in trauma and intensive care simulation.
 He has previously received the Yorkshire Society of Anaesthetists Critical Care ODN Registrar’s Prize and the Final Examination Chair’s Commendation for overall performance in the Final FRCA.

 Rebecca K. Lathey MBChB FRCA